In 2018, on my request, my grandfather wrote a letter to my wife to celebrate a milestone birthday.

 I’ve tried – to varying degrees of success – to adopt this advice.

-Around the time of his letter to my wife, I grew an avocado tree from seed (pictured above).
+Since the time of his letter to my wife, I have grown an avocado tree from seed (pictured above).
 I tried painting (this was not a success).
 I’ve enjoyed baking bread.
 I grew a sourdough starter.
 I brewed beer with a friend.
 I’ve tried to grow various seeds or try new food combinations.

-Many of these experiments failed; most barely lasted a week.
-But I can recall many of these quirky experiments – especially the ones shared with friends – because they added welcome trivia my life in a way that the ‘ eat / work / eat / sleep / repeat’ cycle cannot.
+Many of these experiments failed; a number barely lasted a week.
+But I can recall many of these quirky experiments – especially the ones shared with friends – because they added welcome trivia my life in a way that the ‘eat / work / eat / sleep / repeat’ cycle cannot.

 If all you are is the sum total of your work (and, dare I say, religious) life, then you are probably – frankly – a bit boring.
 If nothing else, your quirky experiments make for good pub conversation-fodder… “Did I tell you guys I’m growing an avocado tree?”